Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-1/01-shell-basics.md

 ### Renaming and removing files

-Sometimes you will need to reorganize your directories or rename a file, which can be achieved wuith the `mv` command.
+Sometimes you will need to reorganize your directories or rename a file, which can be achieved with the `mv` command.
 Let's start by copying the all_counts.txt file from the `rnaseq_workshp` directory to your home directory.

 ```bash
 # Copy the all_counts.txt file to your home directory